Finding great companies that pay a regular, reliable, and growing dividend is the cornerstone of every income investor’s strategy.

 The best time to sell is never

-If you do not already have a broker to enable the purchase of shares, I would recommend the only major $0 commissions broker Firstrade, the winner of our Top 10 Stock Brokers Comparison.
+If you do not already have a broker to enable the purchase of shares, I recommend Firstrade, the only major $0 commission broker andย winner of our Top 10 Stock Brokers Comparison.

 2. Connect Stock Rover To Your Brokerage Account To Get Dividend Portfolio Analytics

-If you have indeed selected Stock Rover as your stock screener of choice, you can move ahead to connecting it to your Broker if you so wish.
+If you selected Stock Rover as your stock screener, you can connect it to your Broker.

 Making this connection enables some excellent portfolio reporting through Stock Rover that is not usually available with most brokers.